 A school Region is a geographic boundary that contains multiple high school pyramids.
 Regions also include alternative schools and centers.
-Regions provide necessary support for schools and the community within a geographic area.
-There are five regions in Fairfax County.
+Regions provide necessary support for schools and the community within a geographic area There are five regions in Fairfax County, shown on the map on page 138.